LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

   - do the repr for remaining apps
   - load_world needs to cope with load() returning error. also rn restore() will crash if that happens. also not validating up front that it parse correctly if !active so you might only find out later.
+  - switch puzzle save data to a @tagged instead of []u8 so can inspect it.
+    (worst case it will be important to be able to manually unfuck your save if i don't have a good way to avoid infinite loops in a programming puzzle)
 - ui for resetting a specific puzzle to initial state if you mess it up when you don't understand the controls yet? the annoying thing is that it could reveal hidden/connected puzzles. idk how to do it in a way that isn't tacky.